exercism/clojure/concepts/reduce/introduction.md

 # Introduction

-This concept provides a basic introduction to the `reduce` higher-order function, where we explain its most common usage form.
-Advanced mechanisms for using `reduce` are deferred to later concepts from our syllabus.

-## Basic overview of reduce

 The higher-order funcion `reduce` accepts either two or three arguments.
 When called with three arguments, `(reduce f val coll)` applies the function `f` to  `val` and the first element `x_1` of the collection `coll`: `(f val x_1)`.
 Then, it applies the function `f` to its own result and the second element `x_2` of the collection `coll`: `(f (f val x_1) x_2)`.
 Then again, it applies `f` to its previous result and the third element of `coll`, and so on until all the elements of `coll` are used.
 Let's see a typical example using `+` as our function:

 ```clojure